“Nobody Died At Sandy Hook”

 By: “Dr. Eowyn” (aka Maria Hsia Chang) and James Fetzer

-This isn’t a mistake; it’s how the system is designed.
-As the FBI’s own Uniform Crime Reporting Handbook explains:
+This isn’t a clerical error.
+It’s how the system is designed.

 “After all, murders are reported in the communities or jurisdictions in which they have occurred, not on the basis of the agency or organization that investigates them.” pg.
 172

-The FBI has overseen the UCR program since 1930, and their own documentation confirms that this claim is flat-out false.
+That statement is simply false.
+The FBI has overseen the UCR program since 1930, and their own documentation directly contradicts it.

-While local law enforcement agencies typically investigate and report crimes like murder, it’s neither required nor always the case.
-Sandy Hook is one such exception, a fact personally confirmed to me by both the FBI’s Crime Stats staff and Connecticut’s DESPP Crime Analysis Unit.
-The DESPP even cited the horrific Petit family murders as another example.
-That high-profile case was also handled by state police instead of local authorities.
+While local police often investigate and report murders, it’s neither required nor universal.
+Sandy Hook is one such exception — a fact personally confirmed to me by both the FBI’s Crime Stats staff and Connecticut’s DESPP Crime Analysis Unit.
+DESPP even pointed to another well-known example: the Petit family murders.
+That case, too, was handled by state police rather than local authorities.

-Sure enough, while three members of the Petit family were tragically killed, the FBI’s 2007 UCR data for Connecticut lists only two murders for the Petits’ hometown of Cheshire that year:
+And sure enough, the FBI’s 2007 UCR data for Connecticut shows only two murders for the Petits’ hometown of Cheshire:

-Despite this clear explanation, Maria “Dr. Eowyn” Chang and Jim Fetzer still try to prop up their bogus claim by directing readers to page 26 of Connecticut’s 2012 UCR report.
-Conveniently, they skip over the enormous full-page dedication to the victims of Sandy Hook—right there on page 4:
+Undeterred, Maria “Dr. Eowyn” Chang and Jim Fetzer try to salvage their claim by pointing readers to page 26 of Connecticut’s 2012 UCR report.
+Conveniently, they ignore the massive, full-page dedication to the Sandy Hook victims on page 4:

-You’d also miss two additional references to the 27 victims of the attack, both clearly listed on page 12:
+They also gloss over two more explicit references to the 27 victims on page 12:

 At the intersection of ‘Murder’ with ‘<10’ (below 10 years of age) for 2012, you will find the number ‘0’!